nicocrm/aqueduct-sync/README.md

   interval: 60000,
   // this defaults to true, but can be set to false to skip initially running the pipe
   runAtStartup: true
-  // identifier for the sync state, and used in log messages
+  // identifier for the sync state, and used in log messages (and as identifier in reread events)
   // this does not need to be a valid local connection
   local: 'MyFaucet',
   // name of remote collection to be checked